robrichard/graphql-spec/spec/Section 6 -- Execution.md

     - Set {isCompletedIterator} to {true} on {streamRecord}.
     - Return {null}.
   - Let {payload} be an unordered map.
+  - If an item is not retrieved because of an error:
+    - Append the encountered error to {errors}.
+    - Add an entry to {payload} named `items` with the value {null}.
+    - Add an entry to {payload} named `errors` with the value {errors}.
+  - Otherwise:
     - Let {item} be the item retrieved from {iterator}.
     - Let {data} be the result of calling {CompleteValue(innerType, fields, item, variableValues, itemPath, subsequentPayloads, parentRecord)}.
     - Append any encountered field errors to {errors}.
     - Increment {index}.
     - Call {ExecuteStreamField(label, iterator, index, fields, innerType, path, streamRecord, variableValues, subsequentPayloads)}.
-  - If {parentRecord} is defined:
-    - Wait for the result of {dataExecution} on {parentRecord}.
     - If {errors} is not empty:
       - Add an entry to {payload} named `errors` with the value {errors}.
     - If a field error was raised, causing a {null} to be propagated to {data}, and {innerType} is a Non-Nullable type:
       - Add an entry to {payload} named `items` with the value {null}.
     - Otherwise:
       - Add an entry to {payload} named `items` with a list containing the value {data}.
   - Add an entry to {payload} named `label` with the value {label}.
   - Add an entry to {payload} named `path` with the value {itemPath}.
+  - If {parentRecord} is defined:
+    - Wait for the result of {dataExecution} on {parentRecord}.
   - Return {payload}.
 - Set {dataExecution} on {streamRecord}.
 - Append {streamRecord} to {subsequentPayloads}.